In the Operator's Seat

 Hydraulic truck cranes provide brute strength to move objects, machines and even large animals that would otherwise be very difficult to budge.
 Using a very simple principle of hydraulics, these machines move thousands of pounds with relative ease, making them an essential component of most construction projects and a great example of the power of basic physics.

-For more information on hydraulic cranes and related topics, check out the links on the next page.
+For more information on hydraulic cranes and related topics, check out the links below.